businessandyandthefeerex/businessandyandthefeerex.github.io/README.md

+For businessandyandthefeerex.co.nz, which is served by Github Pages, and built with Jekyll.

 Add new reviews to the _posts folder in the root of this repository.
 Name them with a date at the start in yyyy-mm-dd format for clarity, to avoid duplicates, and to make the automatic date folders work.
 It's important to get the front matter right for each post, that's the stuff between the two lines of --- at the start of the file.